IIopoK/RadioMeter/README.md

 RadioMeter
 ==========

-For now it just record WiFi RSSI from specified access points.
+Simple app for view and record RSSI from WIFI access points.